taosdata/TDengine/docs/en/09-tools/05-seeq.md

 description: This document describes how to use Seeq and TDengine to perform time series data analysis.
 ---

-# How to use Seeq and TDengine to perform time series data analysis

 ## Introduction

 Seeq is an advanced analytics software for the manufacturing industry and the Industrial Internet of Things (IIoT).
 Seeq supports the use of machine learning innovations within process manufacturing organizations.
 These capabilities enable organizations to deploy their own or third-party machine learning algorithms into advanced analytics applications used by frontline process engineers and subject matter experts, thus extending the efforts of a single data scientist to many frontline workers.